 Especially if you lost high-value items, it may be in your best interest to hire a certified personal property appraiser to help you document your claim, says Epstein.
 Check with the International Society of Appraisers, which has an online appraiser search function.
 Hiring a professional typically costs between $250 and $500, though fees can vary greatly depending on the size and complexity of a claim.

-Some appraisers charge a percentage of the appraised value, perhaps 2% to 5%.
 Epstein says an appraiser’s report can go a long way in helping you document the value of your items, often making the investment worthwhile.

 It’s critical to devote a day or two to documenting your claims thoroughly, not only for your insurance company but also for the IRS.
 Federal tax rules allow for certain deductions related to theft and casualty losses, including declared disasters.
 “Those types of claims have a high rate of audit, so you want to be sure you have as much documentation as possible to defend the deduction,” Epstein says.
 Consult a tax adviser, and refer to IRS Publication 547.